malengatiger/kasie-transie-platform/README.md

 Android, iOS and Web apps running on the Platform

 ## Description
-A helper repository to provide links to all the repositories in the Kasie Transie Platform
+A helper repository to provide links to all the repositories in the Kasie Transie Platform and to provide a glimpse of the Patform implementation

 ### Association Administration
 [Administration of all Association Data App](https://github.com/malengatiger/routes-2024)